Solving Soil Issues By Grouting

 Compaction or slurry grouting is a process that should be done under the direct supervision of a licensed geotechnical engineer who is independent of the contractor.
 What pressures or volumes should each injection at a particular depth of soil be stopped at?
 Owners do not have the knowledge to make such decisions and contractors have too much conflict of interest to make those determinations.
 Geotechnical borings should be done in advance of any grouting to help the Engineer make sound decisions.
 The engineer should then inspect the process to insure that his parameters are followed and sign off and stamp the project on completion.

-Arizona Ram Jack is the leading contractor for underpinning in the State of Arizona for several years now; and have helped thousands stabilize and raise their sunken foundations.
+Arizona Foundation Solutions is the leading contractor for underpinning in the State of Arizona for several years now; and have helped thousands stabilize and raise their sunken foundations.

 Maybe you are having issues with sink hoies or unstable soils?
 Arizona Repair Masons has been performing this technique for years now.